fdanilogamu/fdanilogamu.github.io/0-experience/jobs-prior-to-2020/eafit.md

 ## Team

-No specific team, but collaborated closely with colleagues to enhance teaching methods and curriculum design.
+Collaborated closely with colleagues to enhance teaching methods and curriculum design.

 ## Challenges